coditech0926/truffle-exercises-js/ExampleToken/README.md

 # Interact with your contract

 For this section, you might want to run a full node as it provides all data needed locally.
 Nonetheless, we can still go on with a light node, only your node has to be connected to a full node.
+Learn more about contract ABI [here](https://solidity.readthedocs.io/en/develop/abi-spec.html).

 ## Get the contract's ABI